Tributes as Cork-born soprano Cara O’Sullivan dies aged 58

 Warmest personality

 Taoiseach Micheál Martin said he was saddened to hear of O’Sullivan’s death.
 He tweeted: “She had a beautiful voice and the warmest personality.
-Cork is very proud of her legacy and I will always value our friendship.”
+Cork is very proud of her legacy and I will always value our friendship.
+Deepest sympathy to Christine and her wider family.”

 Former lord mayor of Cork Cllr Mick Finn spoke of his sadness at the news, saying that O’Sullivan held a special place in the affections of Corkonians as was evident at her last performance.